Learn English Online

 Phase 4 (Advanced)

-Teaching Tip: Use flashcards and rhymes to help kids memorize them.
+Teaching Tip: Utilize flashcards and rhymes to assist children in memorizing them.

 How to Master Tricky Words?